mudeitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execute permissions to owner, group owner, read permissions to other users to the file hello
+Adds execute permissions to owner, group and others to the file hello